FLAG RAISING CEREMONY MONDAY 21 JUNE 2021

-??The Mayor gave a welcoming speech in which she paid tribute to the Corps of the Royal Electrical and Mechanical Engineers (REME) for the important role that they have played in our town for over a century which was recognised in 2015 when they were awarded the “Freedom of the Town” at the Garrison Festival, and said that “it is important that we still recognise this event as a part of this town’s heritage”
+The Deputy Mayor gave a welcoming speech in which she paid tribute to the Corps of the REME for the important role that they have played in our town for over a century which was recognised in 2015 when they were awarded the “Freedom of the Town” at the Farewell to the Garrison Festival, and said that “it is important that we still recognise this event as a part of this town’s heritage”.

-In her closing speech The Deputy Mayor said “Thank you for joining us today and on behalf of Whitehill Town Council, said “I would like to take this chance to thank our local community members as they help and support each other at this difficult time and offer a heartfelt thank you to the members of the NHS and essential services and volunteers who have continued working, often at personal risk, to keep the country operating safely – they are a credit to us all”.
+In her closing speech The Deputy Mayor said “Thank you for joining us today and on behalf of Whitehill Town Council I would like to take this opportunity to thank our local community members as they continue to help and support each other at this difficult time.
+I offer a heartfelt thank you to all members of the NHS, military personnel and key workers of essential services who continue working, often at personal risk, to keep the country operating safely – they are a credit to us all”.